Video Bandwidth – A Guide to Streaming Bandwidth Calculations in 2024

 Dacast’s streaming prices are highly competitive, and unlike many other online video platforms, our pricing is totally transparent.

-Our Starter plan costs $39/month and comes with an allotment of 1.2 TB of bandwidth per year.
-The Event plan is $63/month and comes with 6 TB of bandwidth upfront.
-Our Scale plan is $188/month and comes with an annual allotment of 24 TB of bandwidth.
+Billed annually, our Starter plan costs $39/month and comes with an allotment of 2.4 TB of bandwidth per year with 500 GB of storage.
+The Event plan is $63/month and comes with 6 TB of bandwidth upfront and 250 GB of storage.
+Our Scale plan is $165/month and comes with an annual allotment of 24 TB of bandwidth and 2000 GB of storage.
 Check out our live streaming pricing plans page for more detailed info.

 Extra bandwidth is available for purchase at the following rates: